2018 Department P

 - Sizes pertain to the foam-core board and the finished mounted print, not the photo itself.
 Prints may be of any size that fits on the acceptable sized board.
 Any matting must also fall within the maximum sizes listed above.

-Completed mounts must be in a fitted clear sleeve or properly shrink-wrapped.
+IMPORTANT: Completed mounts must be in a fitted clear sleeve or properly shrink-wrapped.
 Many frame shops can mount and wrap your photos or sell clear fitted sleeves.
+Do not use 81/2” x 11” document sleeves available at office supply stores AND do not use clear plastic food wraps.
+They are bulky, off-size, difficult to hang and break down during fair display.

 No framed or glass mounted images will be accepted.